palace22/algorand-school-mega-ace-task/README.md

 # Algorand School MEGA-ACE x Folks Finance

 ### Task Title:
-## NFT Lending Contract Development with PyTEAL
+## NFT as collateral Contract Development with PyTEAL

 ### Description:
-Welcome to the NFT Lending Contract Development task!
-Participants will showcase their skills and creativity by fixing and developing a smart contract using PyTEAL.
+Welcome to the NFT as collateral Contract Development task!
+Participants will showcase their skills and creativity by developing a smart contract using PyTEAL.

 ### Objective:
-The goal of this task is to fix and implement a decentralized lending contract that allows:
+The goal of this task is to implement a decentralized lending contract that allows:
 - Borrowers to collateralize their NFTs in order to take a loan;
 - Lenders to lent their tokens;
 - Liquidate a loan